-Physics Grade 12 (SPH4U) OR 2 terms at university Introductory Biology University - minimum of 2 terms/semesters over 2 terms)

-Introductory/General Chemistry University - minimum of 1-2 terms/semesters with labs

-(must be 2 terms at universities which offer first year material
+• I Physics Grade 12 (SPH4U) OR 2 terms at university Introductory Biology University - minimum of 2 terms/semesters Human Physiology University - usually 2 terms/semesters Introductory/General Chemistry University - minimum of 1-2 terms/semesters with labs (must be 2 terms at universities which offer first year material over 2 terms) Organic Chemistry University - 2 terms/semesters with labs Physical Chemistry University - minimum of 1 term/semester Calculus University - minimum of 2 terms/semesters Statistics University - minimum of 1 term/semester Biochemistry University - minimum of 1 term/semester Humanities/Social Science University - minimum of 2 terms/semesters English (Literature/Composition) University - minimum of 1 term/semester

-Organic Chemistry

-Physical Chemistry

-Calculus

-Statistics

-University - minimum of 2 terms/semesters

-University - minimum of 2 terms/semester

-University - minimum of 2 terms/semesters

-University - minimum of 2 terms/semesters

-University - minimum of 1 term/semesters

-University - minimum of 1 term/semesters

-Applicants who are lacking any of the required subjects, or who have obtained a cumulative university average below 70% will not be considered.
-Although 70% (B-) is the minimum required average in the initial screening of applicants the minimum acceptable average in the final selections may be higher.
+Applicants who do not successfully complete all required subjects, or who have obtained a cumulative university average below 70% will not be considered.
+Although 70% (B-) is the published minimum average, the minimum to proceed to an interview, or for final selections, may be higher depending on the details of the academic record and/or the performance of the overall applicant pool in any given year.

 Prospective applicants cannot take a required course in the summer session in the same year for which application is made since grades are issued too late for admission consideration.
-Normally all required courses must end by April/May to allow the final grades to be received by the Faculty of Pharmacy no later than the June deadline.
+Normally all required courses must end by April/May to allow the final grades to be received by the Faculty of Pharmacy no later than the early June deadline.